NodeppOfficial/nodepp-nginx/README.md

-# NODEPP-NGINX
+# NodePP Reverse Proxy: Lightweight Network Traffic Management

-Simplify your network with NodePP!
-This project offers a lightweight and straightforward reverse proxy crafted with [NodePP](https://github.com/NodeppOfficial/nodepp), an asynchronous and event-driven C++ framework.
-It provides an easy solution for directing incoming traffic to your various backend services.
+Simplify your network infrastructure with this lightweight and efficient reverse proxy built using NodePP, a high-performance, asynchronous, and event-driven C++ framework.
+This project offers a straightforward solution for routing incoming HTTP(S) traffic to different backend services based on configurable rules.
+Leverage the speed and concurrency of NodePP to efficiently manage and direct network requests.

+## Key Features

+- **Basic Reverse Proxy Functionality:** Routes incoming HTTP(S) requests to designated backend servers.
+- **Simple Configuration:** Easy-to-understand configuration for defining routing rules (e.g., based on path, hostname).
+- **Lightweight and Fast:** Built with NodePP's C++ foundation, offering potentially lower resource consumption and higher throughput compared to interpreted solutions.
+- **Asynchronous and Non-Blocking:** Handles multiple concurrent connections efficiently thanks to NodePP's asynchronous nature.

 ## Dependencies
 ```bash